FritscheLab/whiteRRabbit/README.md

 Derived from the [OHDSI WhiteRabbit](https://github.com/OHDSI/WhiteRabbit) Java tool, adapted into R for integration into FritscheLab workflows and enhanced with additional functionality for date shifting, column exclusion, field value scanning, and random sampling.

+### ⚠️ Warning / Disclaimer

+This implementation of **whiteRRabbit** is inspired by the summary statistics approach from [OHDSI WhiteRabbit](https://github.com/OHDSI/WhiteRabbit).
+However, this version may lack several features present in the original tool—especially those related to privacy protection. **Do not assume that the generated summary statistics are completely free of individual-level or sensitive data.** Always review the output thoroughly and ensure compliance with all applicable local regulations and data protection policies before sharing any generated files.
+When in doubt, consult your legal or regulatory authorities.

 ---

 ## 📄 License